pmahnke/mahnke-cocktails/recipe/miami_vice.md

 stars: 0
 base_spirits: "Light Rum"
 youtube: "0JUtwxuMCg0"
+description: "A fun, frozen modern mashup of two tropical classics: the Piña Colada and the Strawberry Daiquiri."
 excerpt: |
   This drink is a frozen mashup of two tropical classics—the Piña Colada and the Frozen Strawberry Daiquiri.
 It’s a crowd-pleaser in both flavor and presentation, thanks to those bold, contrasting colors.
 ---